 Choose a responsive platform

-Select a responsive platform or framework that caters to your website’s needs.
-For content-driven sites, consider using Content Management Systems (CMS) like WordPress, which offer mobile-friendly themes and plugins.
+For content-driven sites, consider using a Content Management System (CMS) like WordPress, which offer mobile-friendly themes and plugins.

 Design with mobile in mind